openzfsonosx/zfs-test/README.md

    sudo make test

+* Alternate (recommended?) configuration is to provide your test environment with 3 x 25 GB HDD in addition to the boot drive.
+There are certain tests that cannot operate in a file based environemnt, this will allow those tests to execute.

+  The three drives will be erased, please ensure they contain no valuable data!

+  Ensure that the DISKS environment variable the in test_hw target in the makefile contains the /dev/diskX /dev/diskY and /dev/diskZ entries for your 25 GB test drives.
+Then:

+    sudo make test_hw

+   NOTE: every time you restart OSX the drives can move and must be checked.

-It will require that your environment is setup in a certain way, but the Makefile will make sure to check this.
+* It will require that your environment is setup in a certain way, but the Makefile will make sure to check this.
 Most of it any way...

 To run specific test group(s), make a copy of the